-- Flexible use of space to allow for a variety of development stages for children between 5 12 years. - Enough space to accommodate a wide variety of activities including social interactive games, sports and mixed media, arts, as well as space for quiet activities. - Access for children to food preparation/storage areas. - Food service that is hygienic but allows children to access food and beverages when they are hungry. - Immediate access to the outdoor area and storage for sports and games equipment. - Reading areas with large comfortable chairs or sofas. - Storage for large bags and backpacks.
+- Flexible use of space to allow for a variety of development stages for children between 5 12 years. - Enough space to accommodate a wide variety of activities that meet the requirements of Schedule G of the Child Care Licensing Regulation. - Access for children to food preparation/storage areas. - Food service that is hygienic but allows children to access food and beverages when they are hungry. - Immediate access to the outdoor area and storage for sports and games equipment. - Age appropriate furniture with large comfortable chairs or sofas where children can relax. - Storage for large bags and backpacks.

-Common Design Considerations: Adult space
+Common Design Considerations: Adult Space